MEDIEVAL VILLAGES ON MOUNT AMIATA

 SANTA FIORA (GR)

-Once past the Porta di San Michele, we find ourselves in front of the Peschiera, the splendid and original garden-park of the Sforza counts, already a trout farm in medieval times, where the spring waters of the Fiora river are collected.
+Subsequently, once past the St. Michael's Gate, you reach the famous fishpond, the splendid garden-park of the Sforza counts, already a trout nursery in medieval times, where even today the spring waters of the Fiora River.

 ABBADIA SAN SALVATORE (SI)